2020–2021 China–India skirmishes: Economic sanctions

 Numerous Indian government officials said that border tensions would have no impact on trade between the two countries.
 Amid the increased visibility of calls for boycotting Chinese goods in the aftermath of the Galwan incidents, numerous industry analysts warned that a boycott would be counter-productive for India, would send out the wrong message to trade partners, and would have very limited impact on China, since both bilaterally as well as globally India is comparatively a much smaller trade power.
 Experts also stated that while the boycott campaign was a good initiative, replacement products should be available in the immediate future too.
 An example taken was the pharmaceutical industry in India which meets 70% of its active pharmaceutical ingredient requirements from China.
 Dumping in this sector is being scrutinized.
 By the end of June, some analysts agreed that the border tensions between India and China would give the Make in India campaign a boost and increase the pace of achieving self-reliance in some sectors.

 The issue of Chinese materials in Indian Army bulletproof vests was again raised in June after the Galwan incidents.
 V. K. Saraswat, a NITI Aayog member and former DRDO chief, said that it was due to the quality and the pricing that Chinese material was being used instead of Indian products.
 Bullet-proof vests ordered by the government in 2019 had up to 40% Chinese material.
 On 20 June, it was reported that development of an Indian bulletproof vest, the "Sarvatra Kavach", that is 100% made in India, is near completion.
 The Maharashtra government put ₹5000 crore worth of Chinese projects on hold.
-The Department for Promotion of Industry and Internal Trade brought out a list of over a 1000 Made in China goods on which the Government of India has sought comments for imposing import restrictions.
+The Department for Promotion of Industry and Internal Trade brought out a list of over 1000 Made in China goods on which the Government of India has sought comments for imposing import restrictions.
 Previously, the Department had asked private companies to submit a list of Chinese imports.
 Incidents in Ladakh are also being taken as additional reasons to keep India away from the Regional Comprehensive Economic Partnership in which China has a big role.